Welcome to the UTS campus in central Sydney

 2024 148 15

 UTS Careers provides a diverse range of services to equip students with the confidence and key employability skills that are vital for their success.
+Students can access transformative help from the day they begin their studies, whether it’s in person, over the phone or online.
 Career services include:

 This is an online community designed to connect students and recent graduates with industry professionals.
 Mentors include UTS alumni, staff and external industry professionals.
 UTS students and recent graduates are eligible to join as mentees.